melchor629/node-flac-bindings/readme.md

 There are asynchronous functions and methods for IO bound tasks.
 The syncrhonous API will be faster, but will block node.
 If you are writing an server or expect high concurrency, use the asynchronous API.

-You need node 10 or higher.
+You need node version that supports v4 or v6 N-API ([see compatibility table](https://nodejs.org/docs/latest-v12.x/api/n-api.html#n_api_n_api_version_matrix)), but it is recommended to use v10.x or higher.
 Recommended use of `BigInt` when possible to have numbers be represented without truncation (`Number` can only store 53 bit integers! 🤨).

 ## How to install